Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-guide.rst

   <details>
   <summary>Which channel should I use?</summary>

-After deciding to use Qiskit Runtime primitives, the user must first decide whether their needs are better suited to using Qiskit Runtime through IBM Cloud or IBM Quantum Platform.
-Some information that might help in making this decision includes:
+After deciding to use Qiskit Runtime primitives, the user must determine whether to access Qiskit Runtime through IBM Cloud or IBM Quantum Platform.
+Some information that might help you decide includes:

 * The available plans:

-  * Qiskit Runtime is available in both the Open (free access) or Premium (contract-based paid access) plan of the IBM Quantum Platform.
+  * Qiskit Runtime is available in both the Open (free access) or Premium (contract-based paid access) plan on IBM Quantum Platform.
 See `IBM Quantum access plans <https://www.ibm.com/quantum/access-plans>`__ for details.
   * Qiskit Runtime is accessible through the Lite (free access) or Standard (pay-as-you-go access) plan in IBM Cloud.
 See `Plans <../cloud/plans.html>`__ for details.

 * The use case requirements: